RackHD/RackHD/test/fit_tests/README.md

 # FIT Test Overview

 The FIT test suite is an open-source testing harness for RackHD and OnRack software.
-RackHD/OnRack (https://github.com/RackHD) is the open-sourced Hardware Management and Orchestration software developed by EMC for datacenter administration.
+RackHD (https://github.com/RackHD) is the open-sourced Hardware Management and Orchestration software developed by EMC for datacenter administration.

 FIT stands for Functional Integration Tests and is intended for Continuous Integration testing